P'unk Ave

 • Enjoys working with children from a variety of backgrounds

-• Comfortable interacting with live animals
+• Comfortable interacting with live animals, including reptiles, mammals, and insects

 • Reliability and flexibility

-• Ability to work actively outdoors in all weather conditions without correctable physical impairments that would interfere with ability to work on the Preserve
+• Ability to work actively outdoors in all weather conditions without correctable physical impairments that would interfere with the ability to work on the Preserve

 • Ability to remain on your feet, hike, and carry up to 40 lbs.

 This position is a perfect opportunity for individuals looking to build experience in the field of environmental education or for environmental professionals who are seeking a light, flexible schedule.
 EOE.
-(See below for additional information.)

 Equal Opportunity Employment: